 1. Tighten the lacing as usual from the bottom to top;

 2. Tighten down the captive Starting Knot.
 For Variations 1, 2 and 3, take care to tighten down onto the 2nd-from-top eyelets, not onto the top eyelets;

 3. Using the two shoelace segments coming out of the knot, tie your preferred Finishing Knot.
 Again, for Variations 1, 2 and 3, take care to tighten down onto the 2nd-from-top eyelets.
 Also, leave a little slack where the laces meet the starting horizontal segment because it is those slack bits that are pulled to untie the knot.

 You can use just about any shoelace knot technique that you prefer.
 In fact, the pre-formed loops are ideal for tying my Ian Knot, the world's fastest shoelace knot.
-Ukrainian Lacing + Ian Knot = efficient duo.
+Ukrainian Lacing + Ian Knot forms an efficient duo.